 In this article, we will learn how to work with a Jupyter Notebook within EarthAI.

 Jupyter Notebooks are documents that combine executable code with accompanying text, images, and interactive visualizations.
 Notebooks are a native component to EarthAI.
 For this article, we will demonstrate the basics of working with notebooks within the EarthAI platform.
-Although this example makes use of EarthAI's proprietary software, the mechanics of working with Jupyter Notebooks presented here are generic to notebooks outside of the platform.
+Although this example makes use of EarthAI's proprietary software, the mechanics of working with Jupyter Notebooks presented here are applicable to notebooks outside of the platform.

 To run the first cell, click on the cell and then you can either hit Shift+Enter on your keyboard or click the play button at the top of the notebook (outlined in orange below).